The Registration "Meadow View Elementary" is not currently available.

 Coach Catie started running at age 12 as a way to spend more time with her mom, an avid runner.
 She went on to run competitively in middle school, high school and college as a Northwestern University Wildcat.
 In track she ran the 1,600 meters, 3,200 meters, 800 meters and 3,200 meter relay.
 She coached high school track and cross country for Regina Dominican High School in Wilmette, IL, including several athletes who went on to compete at the collegiate level.
 Catie enjoys running, hiking, basketball and swimming, especially with her 5 kids!
 Her favorite part of Landsharks is seeing her runners grow and have fun.

-Coach Brian will be back again for Spring Track Season!
+Coach Brian G. will be back again for our 2019 Fall Cross Country Season!

 The Meadow View Elementary chapter of the Landsharks Running Club is open to K-6 students of Meadow View Elementary and all other local schools that do not have their own Landsharks program.
 Landsharks Running Club is not sponsored by Meadow View Elementary as an official club/after school activity.